Jizya: Etymology and meaning

 Commentators disagree on the definition and derivation of the word jizya.
 Ann Lambton writes that the origins of jizya are extremely complex, regarded by some jurists as "compensation paid by non-Muslims for being spared from death" and by others as "compensation for living in Muslim lands."

+According to Encyclopedia Iranica, the Arabic word jizya is most likely derived from Middle Persian gazītak, which denoted a tax levied on the lower classes of society in Sasanian Persia, from which the nobles, clergy, landowners (dehqāns), and scribes (or civil servants, dabirān) were exempted.
+Muslim Arab conquerors largely retained the taxation systems of the Sasanian and Byzantine empires they had conquered.

 Shakir's English translations of the Qur'an render jizya as 'tax', while Pickthall and Arberry translate it as "tribute".
 Yusuf Ali prefers to transliterate the term as jizyah.
 Yusuf Ali considered the root meaning of jizya to be "compensation," whereas Muhammad Asad considered it to be "satisfaction."